kilbertusrobin/gastronomade/README.md

 - Web interface: `http://localhost:8000/api/doc`
 - Bruno (integrated API client)

+## Tests

+- Tests were made by using PHPUnit
+- You can run them by using : 'php bin/phpunit' in the Terminal

 ## Additional Information

 - The application will run by default on `http://localhost:8000`